The Intimate Stranger (1956 film): Production

-Producer/director Joseph Losey, a communist who had been blacklisted in the United States and moved to the United Kingdom, is credited onscreen as Alec C. Snowden.
+Producer/director Losey, a communist who had been blacklisted in the United States and moved to the United Kingdom, is credited onscreen as Alec C. Snowden.
 The screenplay was written by fellow communist Howard Koch, who had also been blacklisted and wrote under the name of Peter Howard.
+Losey had previously made The Sleeping Tiger under a pseudonym for the same company, Anglo Amalgamated.

-The film, originally tiled With All My Heart, was produced at Shepperton Studios, where filming began in November 1955.
+The film, originally titled With All My Heart, was produced at Shepperton Studios, where filming began in November 1955.
+Another early title was Man Betrayed and Pay the Piper.

 Reception

+The Monthly Film Bulletin wrote: "The plot of this melodrama is ingenious, and the problem of why the mysterious Evelyn has chosen to hound the innocent Reggie is sufficiently intriguing for the film to build up a fair degree of tension.
+The denouement, however, ends the story on a tame anti-climax.
+The direction is quite slick, although more might have been made of the studio backgrounds.
+Mary Murphy, as Evelyn, gives a nicely judged performance, and Richard Basehart is adequately harassed as her victim."

+Kine Weekly wrote: "Richard Basehart contributes a thoroughly convincing performance as the harassed Reggie, Mary Murphy is both brash and attractive as Evelyn, Roger Livesey comfortably fits part of executive Ben, Faith Brook makes an appealing Lesley, and Constance Cumming and Mervyn Johns are more than adequate as direct support."

+Variety wrote: "Finger of Guilt provides enough mystery to keep the spectator fairly engrossed during most of a well-developed unfoldment, but film's contrived climax is weak."

 Allmovie wrote: "Perhaps Koch and his director Joseph Losey...were too drawn in to the plot's semi-metaphorical take on blacklisting to see that the scenes are not properly focused, the dialogue lacks enough sparkle and that the string of coincidences causes some plausibility problems.
 Fortunately, Finger is helped immensely by the on-target performance of leading man Richard Basehart and the beautifully wicked one of Mary Murphy, as well as the solid turn from Constance Cummings."

-Derek Winnert wrote "It is one of the least well known of all Losey’s films, but then it is arguably also one of the least too, though far from negligible."
+Derek Winnert wrote "It is one of the least well known of all Losey's films, but then it is arguably also one of the least too, though far from negligible."

 Dennis Schwartz noted a "tightly scripted crime thriller...The conclusion comes with a pat resolution, but by that time I was engrossed in the improbable story and too much impressed with the fine acting to care that much if I was being manipulated."